michaelruocco/idv-context/README.md

 *   Add integration test for merging lockout attempts when identity merged

+*   Add functionality to mask mobile numbers on post response by adding flag to policy then using json masker in response filter using jsonpath to see if policy flag is true

 *   Tidy up cloud formation templates and try out creating API gateway

 *   Json error handling for context errors (context policy not found, context not found)